Nexmo/station/_documentation/messages/code-snippets/sms/send-sms.md

 ---
-title: Send an SMS with the Messages API
+title: Send an SMS
-navigation_weight: 7
+meta_title: Send an SMS using the Messages API
 ---

-# Send an SMS with the Messages API
+# Send an SMS

 In this code snippet you will see how to send an SMS using the Messages API.